DominikB2014/Car-4-You/README.md

 -Contains data bases in .csv format.

 How to run
--Run the `main` under gui.Gui1.java.
+- Run the `main` under gui.Gui1.java.
 - Please note the program will take long to run if there is a lot of data to parse.
 - For quick results, please specify a price range ex) 10,000 to 30,000
+- Note: Many links may be expired as the data was created previously